A merino wool dress makes a great staple in any fashionable wardrobe.

 You can check out the style archive for sold out styles they will possibly bring back.
 There is also a design studio, where signing up for alerts allows you to “vote” for styles in consideration for the future.

-Brooklyn is a fun, flirty, reversible dress in a 75% merino, 21% nylon, and 4% spandex fabric.
-(This will be updated with the next release to the 78/22).
-It is currently offered in 4 colors and will soon also have a long length.
+Brooklyn is a fun, flirty, reversible dress in the 78/22 blend.
+This dress is reversible and comes in 2 lengths, but no pockets.
+It is currently offered in 12 colors and will soon also have a long length.

 Camellia is a lightweight swing dress in the 78/22 fabric.
 Similar in cut to the Rowena and Willow, with thinner straps than the Sierra.
 It currently comes in 2 fabric variants, and a total of 5 colors.
 There is a long length available.